Metropolitan Development and Housing Agency

 Metropolitan Development and Housing Agency (MDHA) (1972) is a government agency in Nashville, Tennessee.
 The original agency was formed in 1938 and it was called the Nashville Housing Authority (NHA).
 The goal of the MDHA is to provide affordable housing for low income families.
 The agency also provides business and personal training to residents of low income housing.

 History

 Nashville Housing Authority

 The Nashville Housing Authority (NHA) was the predecessor to the MDHA it received approval by the City Council on Oct.
 31, 1938.
 The housing authority was set up after the passage of the United States Housing Act of 1937.
-In December of 1972 the NHA board recommended a name change to the Metro Development and Housing Agency (MDHA).
+In December 1972 the NHA board recommended a name change to the Metro Development and Housing Agency (MDHA).